turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 You should get an error complaining that Ruby "can't convert Fixnum into String".
 What does that mean?
 When Ruby is assembling the parts of that string it sees a string `"Happy "`, then a string in the variable `today`, then a string with the ! and a few words, then a the variable `day_of_year`, then the string `"day of the year."`.

 The problem is that ruby knows how to add one string to another, but it's not sure how to add a string to a number. `day_of_year` contains a number, and when it tries to combine the strings with that number Ruby isn't sure what to do.
-Thankfully numbers have a conversion method which converts them into a string so they can be combined with strings.
+Thankfully numbers have a method which converts them into a string so they can be combined with strings.
 That method is `.to_s` for "to string".
 Retry your example with this slight change:

 ```ruby
 today = Date.today.strftime("%A")